Apply for the programme

 About the programme

-We offer a 4-year post-graduate programme in Connected Electronic and Photonic Systems which comprises a 1-year Master of Research (MRes) followed by a 3-year doctorate (PhD).
+We offer a 4-year post-graduate programme in Photonic and Electronic Systems which comprises a 1-year Master of Research (MRes) followed by a 3-year doctorate (PhD).

 Visit the Programme page for more information about the programme.